Teen Anxiety: could it be nutrition related?

 Why Do Kids Crash Around Puberty?

-That child from the conversation above very likely went into puberty without well-supported Pillars.
+That child from the conversation above very likely went into puberty without well-supported biology.
 The mild-moderate concerns of childhood were flags indicating possible sub-optimal nutritional intake (maybe some genetic factors leading to a need for extra nutrition), inflammation, digestive distress, among other things.